OSGeoLabBp/tutorials/english/gawk/gawk_for_beginners.rst

 	gawk -f average.awk sample.txt

-A shorter version for all 3 digit point numbers:
+A shorter and more general version for all 3 digit point numbers:

 .. code:: gawk